Previous Region:

 Stories of the Six and Seven-Masted Coal Schooners of New England

 In the early 1900s, New England shipbuilders constructed the world’s largest sailing ships amid social and political reforms.
 These giants of sail were built to carry massive quantities of coal and building supplies, and measured longer than a football field!
-Most used Boston as a main port for delivering thse supplies to the Northeast.
+Most used Boston as a main port for delivering these supplies to the Northeast.

-This book, balanced with plenty of color and vintage images, showcases the historical accounts that followed each of these eleven mighty ships, including competitions, accidents, battling destructive storms, acts of heroism, and their final voyages.
+This self-published book, balanced with plenty of color and vintage images, showcases the historical accounts that followed each of these eleven mighty ships, including competitions, accidents, battling destructive storms, acts of heroism, and their final voyages.

 Look inside!